-Lens and sensor technology has been miniaturised exceptionally well for smartphones, but it far remains superior in dedicated full-size camcorders.
-The camcorder is also likely to have a better built-in microphone, meaning any audio you record will be crisper and clearer.
+Lens and sensor technology has been miniaturised exceptionally well for smartphones, but it remains far superior in dedicated full-size camcorders.
+The camcorder is also likely to have a better built-in microphone, meaning the audio will be crisper and clearer.

 While you can zoom in while recording on most modern smartphones, pinching the screen in and out while trying to hold the phone steady can be awkward and will result in shaky footage.

-With one or two exceptions (namely the iPhone 6 Plus and Lumia 1020) smartphones also use the inferior digital zoom technology, which results in diminished, pixelated video quality when zooming in on subjects.
-Dedicated, camcorders offer superior optical zoom technology, which maintains the same clarity by using a physical zoom lens rather than relying on technology.
+Apart from a few exceptions, smartphones use the inferior digital zoom technology, which results in diminished, pixelated video quality when zooming in on subjects.
+Dedicated camcorders offer superior optical zoom technology, which maintains the same clarity by using a physical zoom lens rather than relying on digital technology.

-There are very limited shooting options with most smartphone cameras.
-With most of them, you can maybe adjust the focus and gain limited control over lighting through primitive exposure tools, but that's about it.
+Most smartphone cameras have very limited shooting options.
+You can adjust the focus and gain limited control over lighting through primitive exposure tools, but that's about it.